 |Source: Tax Foundation review of state statutes and revenue department websites.

-Note: Massachusetts in 2011, 2012, and 2013 passed legislation for its August sales tax holiday in early August each of those years.
-As of press time, the House had approved an August 16-17 holiday and the Senate had approved an August 9-10 holiday, but a final bill had not been enacted.
+Note: Massachusetts in 2011, 2012, 2013, and 2015 passed legislation for its August sales tax holiday in early August each of those years.
+As of press time, a bill for 2016 has not been enacted.

 Principles of Sales Taxation

 Sales taxes are a type of consumption tax, or a tax on spending on goods and services purchased by the end user.
 The principle underlying the use of sales taxes to fund government is that individuals should pay taxes in proportion to the benefit they receive from government spending; this idea is known as the benefit principle.
 Personal consumption is considered an appropriate proxy for the amount of government services consumed by an individual.

 Thus, a tax on consumption is considered an equitable method of paying for government services.
 Consumption also has the advantage of being relatively easy to track, measure, and tax.
 Many economists also prefer a consumption tax over an income tax because consumption taxes do not tax (and thereby discourage) savings.

 Sales taxes in the United States are consumption taxes, but they largely exempt certain transactions. such as higher education, housing, and health care.
 A properly structured sales tax, however, would tax all consumption by end users including services that are currently excluded.

 Broadening the sales tax base while lowering the sales tax rate would mitigate both volatility in revenue collections and the economic harm caused by a high tax rate.
 A high tax rate increases distortions in the market and can inhibit growth by making a state less attractive for individuals and businesses.